Code of Conduct

 - Obstructing or impeding access to the entrances, aisles, stairwells, doorways or passageways

-- Photographing, videotaping or audio taping the Library staff or other patrons without permission
+- Photographing or making video or audio recordings of the Library staff or of other patrons without the permission of the individuals

 - Smoking, or lighting a fire in any way